sireton/sireton.github.io/_posts/2025-09-10-living-off-the-land-lolbins.md

   condition: selection
 ```

-**Detection: rundll32 with no command-line arguments.** Legitimate rundll32 invocations always include a DLL and a function name.
-Rundll32 executing with an empty or malformed argument string is a strong indicator of process hollowing or in-memory injection.
+**Detection: rundll32 with no command-line arguments.** Legitimate rundll32 invocations include a DLL and a function name.
+Rundll32 executing with an empty or malformed argument string is a high-fidelity indicator of process hollowing or in-memory injection, though some legitimate software invokes rundll32 with no visible arguments through COM activation paths.
+Treat this as a strong signal requiring investigation rather than a confirmed indicator on its own.

 **Block rundll32 from making outbound connections** at the host firewall level.
 Legitimate use cases for rundll32 reaching the internet are essentially nonexistent in managed environments.

 ---